 Wade was born and raised in Midvale, Utah.
 Wade is a graduate from Hillcrest High School and has a Bachelor of Science degree in International Finance from BYU.
 Wade has been a Bank Examiner with the FDIC for over 20 years, and is a Certified Information Systems Auditor (CISA).
 Wade served an LDS mission in Japan.
 Wade has been a member of the Midvale Arts Council for 20 years, serving as Co-Chair with his wife Suzanne for over 15.
 Wade is active in the community in church service and youth sports programs.
 Wade spends as much time as he can on stage performing in theatrical productions or singing with his brothers – the Walker Brothers.
 Wade met his wife while doing a show, and together they have four children.

 Stephanie was born in Tennessee and moved to Utah in 1980.
 She is a long-time Midvale resident and is a graduate of Hillcrest High School.
 Stephanie has a certificate of Human Resource Management and Bachelor of Science in Business, Human Resource Management from WGU.
-Stephanie is a Human Resources Manager and Director of Accounting for a company in Salt Lake City, and is a Certified Credit Executive (CCE).
+Stephanie is an Operations Manager for a credit management company in Salt Lake City, and is a Certified Credit Executive (CCE).
 Stephanie is the President of the Midvale Arts Volunteer Council and has served on the Arts Council since 2000.
 Stephanie works primarily with the Productions Committee acting on stage, directing, and producing for Midvale Arts.
 Stephanie loves to travel and fancies herself an über amateur photographer.
 She is a proud Auntie to the most incredible niblings.

 Bob Bedore has been a fixture in Utah Theater for over 35 years.
 He’s performed in over 150 different productions throughout most of the state and has directed over two dozen shows.
 He has written two books on teaching improv, over a dozen plays, and a few screenplays.
 He’s known as the “Godfather” of Utah improv and still plays with the troupe, “Quick Wits”, almost every weekend (he has performed over 3000 improv shows.
 In fact, you can usually catch him Saturday nights at the MPAC making up jokes.
 Bob has owned his own theater and has sat on a few different theater boards.
 His day job is that of a video producer and in his free time he is usually playing with his family, writing, or doing Stand Up wherever they’ll let him.